 Managing issues with apps rolled out to a large number of users is a challenge and often requires deep insights into running applications to troubleshoot.
 For that purpose, mobile services includes a Logging feature that enables you to gain insights into live apps.
 Use our SDKs to gather logs on client devices, to add contextual information and to automatically or manually upload them to mobile services for further inspection.
-Leverage the SAP BTP cockpit to gain an integrated insight into your user base, regardless the platform on which the issue originally occurred, and to access raw log data for further analysis in dedicated tools.
+Leverage the SAP mobile service cockpit to gain an integrated insight into your user base, regardless the platform on which the issue originally occurred, and to access raw log data for further analysis in dedicated tools.
 Choose from the below platform options to get started now!

 |Gather client logs||The SAP Business Technology Platform SDKs and Mobile Development Kit by default log certain actions, which can be made visible by means of configuration.
 In addition, they allow you to log custom messages on different levels of severity.
 Both standard SDK and custom logs can be uploaded to mobile services for remote inspection and analysis.|